18 April 2019

-After a while, The Software House was chosen to develop the brand new Smartum app.
+After a while, The Software House was chosen to develop the brand new Smartum app (employee benefits software).
 We crafted native iOS and Android applications for end users of the service.
 Apart from straightforward browsing, digital vouchers have been implemented.
 They allowed users to forget about carrying printed coupons, as well as a mobile payment system which makes the whole process much faster.

 For us, it was a really cool project and I think that for Smartum it was a way to battle-test our skills.
 We’ve delivered the product within a few months and the product itself appeared to be a huge success.

 Now, the app is used by over 1 million users and recommended by 96% of them!
 Also, there are over 20k partners in the network.